gogins/csound-extended/silencio/patches/README.md

 The <a href='Spatialize.inc'>Spatialize.inc</a>
-file implements a complete system for spatializing audio based on the excellent work of <a href='xxx'>Jan Jacob Hofmann</a>.
+file implements a complete system for spatializing audio based on the excellent work of <a href='http://www.sonicarchitecture.de/'>Jan Jacob Hofmann</a>.
 For a working example of the spatialization system, see
 <a href='SpatializedDrone.inc'>`SpatializedDrone`</a>

 ## Changes